Drone Anatomy

 • Budget: Set a realistic budget.
 Components vary widely in price.

 • Research: Watch build videos, read guides, and understand component compatibility.
-Oscar Liang's blog and Joshua Bardwell's YouTube channel are excellent resources for FPV drone building 814.
+Oscar Liang's blog and Joshua Bardwell's YouTube channel are excellent resources for FPV drone building 8arrow-up-right14arrow-up-right.

 2.2.
 Gathering Components and Tools